Skip to content

 Three purple tubers… but very different

-Visually, it's easy to confuse ube, taro, and purple sweet potato.
-Yet each has a distinct origin, unique taste, and varied culinary uses .
-Let's take a closer look at their differences to better recognize and savor them.
+Visually, it's easy to confuse ube, taro, and purple sweet potatoes.
+Yet, each has a distinct origin, a unique taste, and varied culinary uses .
+Let's take a closer look at their differences to better recognize and enjoy them.

 Ube: the purple yam of the Philippines